 - Content in which the copyright duration has expired

 In the U.S., a work enters the public domain 70 years after the author’s death.
-However, in Canada, a work enters the public domain 50 years after the author’s death.
-Public domain content in the U.S. also includes works prepared by federal government employees.
-For further information, see the article What Is the Public Domain?
+For further information, see What Is the Public Domain?

 Stock Agency Images

 Stock photography is subject to a license.
-You must read the license to determine the legal parameters of use.
+You must read the license to determine the allowable uses.
 Licenses differ among stock photo agencies and an agency may have a variety of licenses you can obtain.
 For example, a basic license may allow you publish an image on your blog or in your newsletter, but may not allow you to use the image in a print book.

 Creative Commons-Licensed Content

-Be aware that content governed by a Creative Commons (CC) license is still subject to terms and conditions.
+Content governed by a Creative Commons (CC) license is subject to terms and conditions.
 Read the particular CC license to learn what it permits.
-If your use goes beyond the terms and conditions in the CC license, then obtain the additional permissions you need (or use alternative content).
+If your use goes beyond the terms and conditions in the CC license, then you’ll need to obtain additional permissions (or use alternative content).

 Warranties From Copyright Owners